Skip to main content

 Direct link to Authorization (User Isolation)

 Authentication verifies who the user is.
 Authorization controls what they can access.
-Without authorization middleware, an authenticated user could access other users' threads by guessing IDs or manipulating the resourceId parameter.
+Without resource ID scoping, an authenticated user could access other users' threads by guessing IDs or manipulating the resourceId parameter.

 export const mastra = new Mastra({